 I usually don’t expect too many replies to postcards (real world or blog) that I write, so I was pleasantly surprised to see the discussion my post about the Gartner summit generated.
 The lively discussions regarding the part roles play in compliance were definitely expected.
 What I was not expecting were the few emails I received from people asking me if I didn’t like the Gartner conference.

 Not sure how I managed to get that perception out there.
-In my post I made no judgments about the conference; I merely made a specific comment regarding its format and content, and touched on a few topics that generated a lot of discussion at the blackjack tables (which was probably good because if I was paying attention to the game, I probably would have lost money).
+In my post I made no judgments about the conference; I merely made a specific comment regarding its format and content and touched on a few topics that generated a lot of discussion at the blackjack tables (which was probably good because if I was paying attention to the game, I probably would have lost money).
 I thought playing blackjack was meant to be fun, not talking through throwaway issues I randomly brought up, that is why playing online at the most enjoyable Japanese casino, or a similar casino, is a lot more preferable… no people.

 The perception of a conference can only be judged by what you, the attendee, are looking to get out of it.
 My (personal) interest in these conferences is that of someone trying to gain a deeper understanding of the space, especially its future.
 From my standpoint, the Gartner Summit concentrated on delivering a good primer in identity management – IAM 101, if you will.
 So if you were looking for a conference that would help you understand what IAM is, Gartner was the place to be.
 If you wanted to delve into the weeds and understand, say, the impact the net neutrality debate would have on identity and privacy, you probably weren’t going to find any sessions covering that.
 That was the essence of my comment.